act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 Whenever such a conflict occurs, this indicates at the very least mismatching intentions.
 Such a conflict should be avoided.

 When these conflicts arise on [decorative][] [non-text content][], this is also a failure of [Success Criterion 1.1.1: Non-text Content][sc111] because [decorative][] [non-text content][] must be implemented in a way that allows assistive technologies to ignore it.
 When this conflicts arise on text content, or on content which is not [decorative][], this is not a failure of WCAG.
 Therefore this rule is not mapping to any specific WCAG Success Criterion, and is not an accessibility requirement for WCAG.

-- [Success Criterion 1.1.1: Non-text Content][sc111]
-- [Technique F38: Failure of Success Criterion 1.1.1 due to not marking up decorative images in HTML in a way that allows assistive technology to ignore them][f38]
-- [Technique F39: Failure of Success Criterion 1.1.1 due to providing a text alternative that is not null (e.g., alt="spacer" or alt="image") for images that should be ignored by assistive technology][f39]

 ## Test Cases